6 Vet-Approved Nose Work Games for Dogs You Can Play Today

 1. Find It

-This game can also be good as a warm-up to more challenging games such as cups or empty boxes!
+This game can also be good as a warm-up to more challenging games, such as cups or empty boxes!

 2. Cups

-When you hear “cup game”, you probably think about those street games where a ball is hidden beneath a cup, and the cups get swapped around.
+When you hear “cup game,” you probably think about those street games where a ball is hidden beneath a cup, and the cups get swapped around.
 This nose work game is the same thing.
 Like the street game, you’ll need to have three cups placed upside down on a flat surface that your pet can reach, like a coffee table.
 Put a treat beneath one of the cups, then move them around until they’re all mixed up and no longer in their original position.

 Then let your pup sniff at the cups to determine which cup holds the treat!
-If your dog gets it right, it gets the treat.
+If your dog gets it right, they get the treat.
 If not, simply try switching the cups up again.
 This nose work game is a bit more advanced than some of the others on this list, so you might want to start with a simpler game and work your way up to this one.

 3. Empty Boxes